 And last but not least, try out a few new lunch combinations at home to gauge what they genuinely like before you send them off to school with a new, unfamiliar and untested lunch.
-You could even knock up a quick food ratings chart for them to put star stickers against their favourites – perhaps using a three star ratings system, tout comme le Michelin.
+You could even knock up a quick food rating chart for them to put star stickers against their favourites – perhaps using a three-star rating system, tout comme le Michelin.

 Kids love to get involved and younger kids love stickers even more, so make the whole process fun and they’ll be more inclined towards eating those lunches.

 We've teamed up with Anytime Fitness & Nuffield Health to exclusively offer you a discounted gym membership when you take out a health insurance policy with us.

 We offer Private Health Insurance that can cover some pre-existing conditions.